rrama08/rrama08.github.io/architecture/arch_sprint.md

 * All the team members
 * Executives and leaders from the organization who are involved or are stake holders of the project.

-*Objective:* Achieve architecture clarity of the system across a wide audience of stakeholders, team members and contributors.
+*Objective:* Achieve architecture clarity of the system across a wide audience of stakeholders, team members and contributors and get early feedback on the architecture.

 This day should be set into 2 Parts